A slice of History

 The train will depart from King’s Beach and make its way to the Nelson Mandela Bay Harbor.
 From the Harbor the train will push through Humewood Station to its final destination, Port Elizabeth International Airport.
 The train will make its way back along the same path to King’s Beach.

-Please note that the train is a non-smoking, non-vaping, non-eating and non-drinking Train.
+Please note that the train is a non-smoking and non-vaping Train, you are however permitted to consume a non-alcoholic beverage on the trip.
 The toilet facilities are unavailable as the trip time stands at just under an hour.

 The main objective of the Apple Express Volunteers group (AEV) is to support Apple Express Rail NPC in its primary objective of ensuring restoration, operation, maintenance and public access to the heritage rail assets in its custodianship.

 - Restore heritage rail assets to operational condition.